Youth for Tomorrow Special

 Pregnant Teens and Teen Mothers

 It is heartbreaking to think of children in such devastating circumstances.
 But it’s wonderful to know there are men and women of God who are doing something about it.

 I recently had the pleasure of talking with Dr. Gary L. Jones, Chief Executive Officer at Youth for Tomorrow, about the amazing work being done there.
 This outstanding organization maintains a residential treatment center, counseling center, secondary school, and behavioral health program—all fully accredited and Christ-centered.

 I want to share some of what he told me with you:

 Children who come here are as profane, vulgar, and defiant as you could ever expect.
-They may have been through the horrific circumstances.
-They may have made destructive choices.
+They have been through horrific circumstances.
+They've made destructive choices.
+They survived tragedy we can't imagine.
 But when Jesus penetrates their souls, everything changes.

 Pastor, there’s spiritual warfare on the Youth for Tomorrow campus.
 And it’s won in the throne room of God by people on their knees.

 I’m so impressed and excited by what God is doing through Youth for Tomorrow.
 I believe God is favoring them and blessing their work.
 Because I also believe in getting behind what God is favoring, we’ve pledged to partner with them to build a new residential home to reach even more children.

 When God changes the life of a young person, it changes the generations to come.
 It changes homes and communities.
 It actually impacts the world.
 How incredible is it to be part of changing the world?

 Would you join me in prayer for Youth for Tomorrow?